Neurodiagnostic (EEG) Technology

 - Complete Pre-Requisite Courses

-- Contact the Program Advisor to Discuss Admission Requirements for the MRI Program
+- Contact the Program Advisor to Discuss Admission Requirements for the EEG Program

 Email Kwajalein Dodd at firstname.lastname@example.org.